cloudrift-ai/rift-docs/docs/tutorials/remote-access/rdp-tutorial.md

 sidebar_position: 2
 ---

-# Remote Desktop with Fair
+# Remote Desktop with Rift

 Run a Remote Desktop server on a GPU-enabled machine managed by CloudRift and learn how to:
 - Start a container with an RDP server and XFCE desktop environment.